 The more I learned about social entrepreneurship, the more I became set on becoming a social entrepreneur myself.
 I couldn’t dream of a better future than making a living doing good things in the world.
-(Edit on 10/31/20: I did it.
-As of today, I’ve been fully employed by my ethical and sustainable business for the last ten months.
+(Edit on 38/21: I did it!!
+I’ve been employed & slaying it with my ethical and sustainable business for over a year now.
 Yay!).

 As I began researching paths into entrepreneurship for someone still in school, I realized that my idea wasn’t nearly as unique as I originally thought.
 In fact, nearly half of the members of my generation are planning to become entrepreneurs — and about 45% believe that they’ll invent something that changes the world.

 Right now, the main concern that’s at the forefront of nearly everybody’s mind is the environmental crisis, which is undoubtedly the most important issue of our lifetimes.
 Learning about the climate crisis and our shaky planetary boundaries inspired me to begin my path down the road of an environmentally centered type of social entrepreneurship –– eco-entrepreneurship.

 Eco–entrepreneurship, also called environmental entrepreneurship or ecopreneurship, focuses on solutions to environmental issues through products, services, and/or educational resources.

 While some social entrepreneurs may focus on environmental issues, eco-entrepreneurs have a laser focus on either preventing environmental crises or dealing with their effects on society and wildlife.

 Over the next few decades, we’re going to see massive shifts in society as the consequences of the climate crisis create serious problems for communities all over the world.
 Solutions that will increase our resilience against these changes will literally save lives.